Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Pro tip: Your photographer should be extremely familiar with this process.
 Ask them for help if needed.
 If you hire a photographer who specializes in elopements in the park (wink, wink), they should know exactly how to fill out the application.

-How to Get a Marriage License for Your Humboldt Redwoods State Park Wedding
+How to Get a Marriage License

-Humboldt Redwoods State Park is located in Humboldt County.
-Luckily, you don’t need to get a marriage license in the county you’ll be getting married in.
-This is especially convenient for couples flying into San Francisco, as the County Clerk’s office is located in Eureka which is about 45 minutes north of the park.
-If this is the case, I recommend getting your marriage license in San Francisco so you don’t have to drive more than needed.
+Humboldt Redwoods State Park is located in Humboldt County, but the good news is that you donโ€™t need to get your marriage license in the same county where youโ€™ll be getting married.
+This is especially helpful if youโ€™re flying into San Francisco, since the Humboldt County Clerkโ€™s Office is located in Eureka, about 45 minutes north of the park.
+In that case, itโ€™s often easier to pick up your marriage license in San Francisco before making the drive.

-However, if you’re already in the area, I recommend getting your marriage license in Humboldt County.
-The process is super easy.
-Here’s how you do it:
+If youโ€™re already in the area, though, getting your marriage license in Humboldt County is simple and straightforward.
+Hereโ€™s how it works:

 1. Fill out the online marriage license application.

-Do You Need an Officiant and Witness for Your Humboldt Redwoods State Park Wedding?
+Do You Need an Officiant and Witness?

 Yes, you will need an officiant and one witness per California law.